 Task and finish groups

-Task and finish groups may be established by a Scrutiny Committee for the purpose of conducting an in-depth review of any service, policy or issue that affects the Borough, which falls under the remit of that Committee.
+Task and finish groups may be established by the Scrutiny Committee for the purpose of conducting an in-depth review of any service, policy or issue that affects the Borough, which falls under its remit.

-The Committee setting up the group will decide on the number of members to form the group and also seek volunteers from within the committee’s membership to join the group.
-The Committee may also decide to open up membership of the task and finish group to other councillors, or co-opt other members on to the group from relevant partners, organisation or community groups.
-Finally, the Committee will agree a timescale for the process.
+When setting up a task and finish group, the Scrutiny Committee will decide on the number of members it will comprise and will seek volunteers from within the committee’s membership to join the group.
+The committee may also decide to open up membership of a task and finish group to other councillors, or co-opt members to the group from relevant partners, organisations or community groups.
+Finally, the committee will agree a timescale to undertake the review.

-The task and finish group can gather evidence through a variety of ways, such as:
+The task and finish group can gather evidence through a variety of ways, including (but not limited to):

 - written evidence